-At The Solid Bow, Nichole launches new bow collections for each holiday and season on the calendar – so she is always sharing something new to buy with her audience.
-But what would happen if she didn’t run a discount-driven sale but also charged a premium price for the specialty embroidered bows?
+At The Solid Bow, Nichole launches new bow collections for each holiday and season on the calendar, so she is always sharing a new product with her audience.
+But what would happen if she didn’t run a discount-driven sale, but charged a premium price for the specialty embroidered bows?

-After all, she had a truly premium product.
-Her bows are beautiful and incredibly well made.
+After all, she has a truly premium product.
+Her bows are beautiful and incredibly well-made.
 Moms would message her saying, “They’re indestructible.
-I used to buy cheap bows on Amazon or big box store, and they would fall apart!
+I used to buy cheap bows on Amazon or at a big box store, and they would fall apart!
 I couldn’t wash them.
 Your bows are amazing.”

 No more stressing over the cash-flow juggle!

 Shift 3:: Create a 12 Month Profit Plan